Centerville, UT

 About Centerville, UT

-Centerville is a mid-sized city in Utah with a population of 16,692 residents.
-The median household income is $117,831 per year, which is above the national average.
-The median age in Centerville is 39 years.
+Centerville is a mid-sized city located in Utah with a population of 16,692 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $117,831 per year, which is 57% above the national median of $75,149.
+The median age of 39 years is close to the US median age of 38.9 years.

 How Centerville Ranks in Utah